Monica Hornof, P.Eng.

 Roles and responsibilities

-Monica’s work is critical to the regulation of nuclear power plants, ensuring the licensee’s programs and activities remain within the scope of its licensing basis.
-More specifically, she manages the Bruce Power licence conditions handbook.
-Monica is responsible for evaluating and monitoring facility performance in the management systems and human performance safety and control areas, in addition to reviewing operational experience related to operating Canadian nuclear power plants.
+Monica’s work is critical to the regulation of nuclear power plants, and involves leading a multi-disciplinary team that ensures that the licensee’s programs and activities remain within the scope of its licensing basis.
+As an SRPO, Monica managed the Bruce Power licence conditions handbook and was responsible for evaluating and monitoring facility performance in the management system and human performance management safety and control areas.

-Monica is a member of the Directorate of Power Reactor Regulation Small Modular Reactor (SMR) Working Group, tasked with ensuring the CNSC’s regulatory preparedness for the eventual operational licensing and compliance verification of SMRs.
+Monica was a member of the Directorate of Power Reactor Regulation (DPRR) Small Modular Reactor (SMR) Working Group, tasked with ensuring the CNSC’s regulatory preparedness for the eventual operational licensing and compliance verification of SMRs.
+Monica also led a small team that reported on how DPRR met and learned from the challenges it faced during the COVID-19 pandemic.

 - Date modified: